How Much Does Window Replacement Cost in Houston, TX?

 How long does window replacement take in Houston?

-The duration of window replacement in Houston depends on the number of windows being replaced and the complexity of the project.
-On average, a single window replacement can take a few hours to complete, while a full-house replacement can take several days.
-Factors such as weather, accessibility, and the contractor's workload can also impact the project timeline.
+The duration of window replacement in Houston depends on the number of windows being replaced and the complexity of the job.
+On average, a single window replacement can take a few hours, while a full-house replacement may take several days.
+Your contractor should provide a detailed timeline and schedule for the project.

 What warranty should I expect from a window replacement contractor?